CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 ### Task 3: Perform create and read point operations on items with the SDK

-You will now use the set of asynchronous methods in the Microsoft.Azure.Cosmos.Container class to perform common operations on items within a NoSQL API container.
+In this task, You'll now use the set of asynchronous methods in the Microsoft.Azure.Cosmos.Container class to perform common operations on items within a NoSQL API container.
 These operations are all done using the task asynchronous programming model in C#.

 1. Return to **Visual Studio Code**.
 Open the **product.cs** code file within the **06-sdk-crud** folder.